Get a free, no obligation personal loan quote with rates as low as 9.99%

 Most car loan lenders will let you get out of your car loan early by making larger payments or covering your remaining balance with a lump sum payment.
 Many drivers will do this to save on interest and reduce their debts after getting a raise at work or a windfall of cash.

-However, do note, some auto lenders will charge you a prepayment fee, though that penalty could cost less than the interest and fees you’ll pay to finish your full car loan term.
+However, do note, that some auto lenders will charge you a prepayment fee, though that penalty could cost less than the interest and fees you’ll pay to finish your full car loan term.

-Can You Pay Off Your Mortgage Early?
+Can You Pay Off A Mortgage Early?

 Yes, you can also pay off your mortgage ahead of time, as long as you’re comfortable with the possibility of being charged prepayment fees (or ‘breakage’ costs) for: